 Needless to say, I was horrified, not only that my son wouldn’t get an apology but also that she just had no idea what parenting means.
 It means we have to teach our kids to be better humans.
 We have to guide them.
 We have to make them accountable for their actions.
 I’m not saying kids have to be perfect.
 I am saying when they fail or wrong someone that we have to be there as parents to teach them in the way they should go.

 “Train up a child in the way he should go,

 And when he is old he will not depart from it. “

 Parenting or child rearing is the process of promoting and supporting the physical, emotional, social, and intellectual development of a child from infancy to adulthood.
 Parenting refers to the intricacies of raising a child

-A parent is there is rear them, nurture them, raise them.
-Parents are involved in their children’s lives.
+A parent is there is rear them, nurture them, and raise them.
+Parents should be involved in their children’s lives.
 We are not there to be their friends although that does happen, we parent first.
 We set boundaries.
 We say No!
 If we leave them to their own devices we will have a Lord of the flies situation on our hands.

 Hey moms!
 Here are some tips to not becoming a Stepford Wife Parent…

 If we do not teach them, who will?
 The village?
 Hey I have seen the village and I don’t want it raising my child, that is my job.
 The village is full of Karen’s and Stepford Wives!
 They have no place telling us what to do and how to do it!